Board of Directors and Staff

 Donna McNeil is the Founding Executive Director of the Ellis-Beauregard Foundation.
 She is the former Director of the Maine Arts Commission and has spent her lifetime as an arts advocate in the for-profit, non-profit and government fields.
 She holds an undergraduate degree in painting from Syracuse University and a masters degree in art history from Harvard University as well as an honorary PhD from Maine College of Art where she was commencement speaker.
 She has curated numerous exhibitions, written two artists books, one which received the Excellence in Publishing Award from MWPA and served as juror and nominator on many panels including the NEA and MacArthur Awards.

-Jo Silver, Media Content Specialist
+Jo Silver, Media Specialist

 Jo Silver is a photographer and multimedia producer.
 She gained her undergraduate degree in photography and communications at Universidad del Sagrado Corazon in her native Puerto Rico and subsequently, a master’s in film direction at the Escola Superior de Cinema i Audiovisuals de Catalunya in Barcelona.
 She currently resides in Owls Head, ME and works as a freelance videographer and editor for local and international productions.
 In her free time, Jo can be found gathering and distilling plants.